Does A Pizza Oven Get Hot On The Outside? (Explained) 2022

 #2.
 Installing the Pizza Oven at a Slightly Higher Level

-When installing your pizza oven at a higher level than the rest of your kitchen appliances, you create an environment for better heat transfer from its exterior into the atmosphere.
+Elevating your pizza oven above other kitchen appliances can facilitate better heat transfer from its exterior into the atmosphere.

 #3.
 Utilizing an External Padding to Cover the Hot Surface